Wondering how to create the illusion of depth in art? Depth is one of the most important principles of good composition.

 How do artists create depth on a flat surface?

 Leonardo Da Vinci was one of the founding fathers of using one-point perspective and looking at the proportions of the human figure.
+One point perspective also involves using one vanishing point on the horizon line.

 Another fundamental way an artist can create the illusion of depth in art is through something called Aerial Perspective (or Atmospheric Perspective).